Infrared Image Super-Resolution: Systematic Review, and Future Trends: Fundamentals of Infrared Images

 \section{Fundamentals of Infrared Images}

-\hys{In this section, we will introduce the fundamentals of IR images, which are IR imaging systems and applications.
-For the imaging system, we will discuss the components in the system and how these items influence the IR image quality.
-Then, IR image applications in different engineering fields will be classified and then discussed. }
+In this section, we will introduce the fundamentals of IR images, which are IR imaging systems and applications.
+For the imaging system, we will discuss the components in the system and how these items influence the IR image quality. \hyss{Then, the physics model of the infrared imaging quality limitation will be presented.} Finally, IR image applications in different engineering fields will be classified and then discussed.